-As Spike TV’s Senior Vice President, Original Series, Chachi Senior leads the network’s non-scripted development team, where he oversees the day-to-day operations of the department responsible for continuing to broaden and expand Spike’s growing audience with its hit original programming.
+As Paramount Network's Senior Vice President, Original Series, Chachi Senior leads the network’s non-scripted development team, where he oversees the day-to-day operations of the department responsible for continuing to broaden and expand the network's growing audience with its hit original programming.
 In addition to the network’s established hits, Ink Master and Bar Rescue, and new game show Caraoke Showdown hosted by Craig Robinson, Senior is leading the creative development of the highly anticipated documentary series TIME: The Kalief Browder Story, executive produced by Shawn "Jay Z" Carter and Weinstein Television, as well as the upcoming late-night series Adam Carolla and Friends Build Stuff Live.

 Prior to joining Spike, Senior served as CEO of Ardaban, a dedicated entertainment format company whose development is produced in conjunction with Shine America and distributed globally via Shine International.
 As Ardaban’s top executive, Senior led NY and LA based teams dedicated to creating and developing new formats for both the US and International marketplace.

 Senior is one of the leading reality content producers in the TV industry, having sold and produced programming around the world to such networks and companies as TV Asahi, BBC America, Bravo, CMT, E!, Endemol, Fremantle, Fuji TV, Comedy Central, Planet Green, Oxygen, Food Network, Shine, Travel, and Tru TV, among others.

 An Emmy® Award-winning executive producer and director, Senior has launched numerous successful formats including Chopped, Momentum, Randy Jackson presents Lovesong, Winsanity and No Kitchen Required.
 Additionally, Senior has won two Emmys for the digital series Book Obsessed which he directed and executive produced in 2009.